 When people are offered 28 flavors of ice cream, I can assure you the ice cream store knows both intuitively and factually what the biggest sellers are.
 Using that analogy, you can really understand what kind of information is being used by who and how.
 That’s key when budgeting to determine what kind of automation systems you’ll invest in, and how to prioritize.
 It helps determine what becomes secondary and tertiary.

-ET: In terms of strengthening sales and marketing alignment, how can marketing do a better job of enabling their sales force?
+ET: How can marketing do a better job of enabling their sales force, increasing alignment?
 What do you see as the key things that marketing needs to be focusing on?

-AC: I would break it into 3 categories.
+AC: I will break it into 3 categories.

 The first is getting the data on behavior.
 To do that, you need an overall marketing program that is going to draw people in and then gauge their interest.
-The biggest deliverable that a firm like mine gives to our clients is we give them a list of financial advisors or institutions that are interested based on their behavior about allocating to their firm.
+The biggest deliverable that a firm like mine gives to our clients is a list of financial advisors or institutions that are interested based on their behavior about allocating to their firm.
 The marketing team needs to be able to deliver high quality leads with the associated behavior.
 For a salesperson, it’s the difference between shooting fish in a barrel versus having to cold prospect.
-This technique is underutilized in investment management.
+This technique is underutilized.

-The second category is to figure out what’s really working in terms of driving sales.
-There are lots of MarCom tools that get made because “this is what we’ve always done,” and each firm needs to look at what’s actually working.
-Part of that is branding and creating awareness and other brand-like activities, but eventually, you want to get to a second tier of marketing which is a little more direct and sales-enabling so that you’re able to measure ROI.
-Things that we haven’t addressed yet are things like custom pitchbooks that are automated, so sales can go in and display data as of end of the quarter, end of the month, or as of close of market yesterday.
+The second is to figure out what’s really working in terms of driving sales.
+There are lots of MarCom tools that get made because “this is what we’ve always done.”
+Each firm needs to look at what’s actually working.
+Part of that is branding and creating awareness.
+Eventually, you want to get to a second tier of marketing, which is more direct and sales-enabling, so, you’re able to measure ROI.
+We haven’t addressed things like custom pitchbooks that are automated, so sales can go in and display data as of end of the quarter, end of the month, or as of close of market yesterday.
 That has a lot to do with the strategy, the type of client they are targeting.
 Do I want short-term or long-term investors?
-If I show data that’s too current, am I buying too much into immediacy and encouraging the wrong behavior?
+If I show data that’s too current, am I buying too much into immediacy?
+Am I encouraging the wrong behavior?